* * * * *

 - Historical sources suggest that Arikun culture & society shared common features with other Pingpu (Plains Peoples) Groups.
 They maintained a wet-rice and dry-field agriculture.
 They had a village-based social organization.
 They held spiritual beliefs of animism, which were later influenced by Christianity and Chinese folk religion.
 Their society also maintained matrilineal or bilateral kinship patterns, as was common among other Plains Indigenous groups.
 Their traditional customs faded earlier than those of more-isolated mountain Indigenous peoples due to closer contact with settlers.

 - Today, the modern descendants of the Arikun often identify as Pingpu descendants.
 They are active in local history research, and participate in broader Plains Indigenous recognition movements.
-The efforts of the Arikkun descendants aim to: (i) reconstruct genealogy; (ii) preserve historical records; and (iii) seek cultural acknowledgment which will hopefully lead to legal recognition
+The priorities of the Arikkun descendants are to: (i.) reconstruct genealogy; (ii.) preserve historical records; and (iii.) seek cultural acknowledgment which will hopefully lead to legal recognition

 - The Arikun are historically linked to other Plains Peoples: Papora, Babuza & Taokas People Groups.
 In some records, these groups are collectively referred to as part of the Central Plains Indigenous peoples, though each had distinct village identities.